MicroEJ/docs/PlatformDeveloperGuide/uiSimulation.rst

 * The simple or double buffering (default value): ``doubleBufferFeature=true|false``.
 * The backlight (enabled by default): ``backlightFeature=true|false``.
 * The non-rectangular displays: ``filter="xxx.png"``.
-Some displays can have another appearance (for instance: circular); the Front Panel is able to simulate that using a filter (see :ref:`section_frontpanel_widget`).
-This filter defines the pixels inside and outside the real display area.
-The filter image must have the same size than display rectangular area.
-A display pixel at a given position will be not rendered if the pixel at the same position in mask is fully transparent.
+Some displays can have another appearance (for instance: circular); the Front Panel can simulate using a filter (see :ref:`section_frontpanel_widget`).
+This filter defines the pixels inside and outside the whole display area.
+The filter image must have the same size as the rectangular display area.
+A display pixel at a given position will not be rendered if the pixel at the same position in the mask is fully transparent.
 * The :ref:`standard<display_pixel_structure_standard>` pixel formats.
 * The :ref:`driver-specific<display_pixel_structure_driver>` pixel formats: ``extensionClass="xxx"``.
 This class must be added in the Front Panel project and implement the interface ``ej.fp.widget.Display.DisplayExtension``.